How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Make sure to scrape off the adhesive thoroughly when installing new vinyl flooring.
 Otherwise, it can lead to uneven floors and expose the vinyl to extra moisture.
 The new adhesive may also react with the residues to form yellow spots.

-Going through the specifications provided by the manufacturer and only using the adhesive that it recommends.
+Go through the specifications provided by the manufacturer and only use the adhesive that it recommends.

 Use Suitable Cleaners